Chief Meteorologist Katie Vossler is no stranger to East Texas.

 Katie has earned the title of Certified Broadcast Meteorologist (Certificate #113) from the American Meteorological Society and has been named "Best weather forecaster" and "Best television Personality" from local publications.

 Katie has a huge heart and is an outspoken advocate for local pet rescues.
-She has volunteered with local SPCA and Humane Societies, and most recently, volunteered with the Diamond Dachshund Rescue of Texas where she fell even more in love with dachshunds.
+She has volunteered with local SPCA and Humane Societies, and with the Diamond Dachshund Rescue of Texas where she fell even more in love with dachshunds.
 Her favorite motto is "Adopt don't shop!"

 When she's not at work, you can probably find her on the sidelines, cheering on her husband's team.
 He's a teacher and a coach.
-The Vosslers have two daughters, Grace and Claire, and two fur babies, Ranger, a dachshund and Primrose, a border collie/golden retriever mix.
+The Vosslers have two daughters, Grace and Claire, and four fur babies, Ranger, Katie's beloved and famous dachshund, Moose, a labrodoodle, Primrose, a border collie/golden retriever mix and Mako, the cat that thinks she's a dog.